helm/community/governance/governance.md

 In some cases a groups of maintainers are responsible for more than one repo (e.g., charts maintainers managing the charts, chart-testing, charts-tooling).
 In other cases the maintainers are responsible for a single project (e.g., chartmuseum).

+To be considered active maintainers, it is required for maintainers to be associated with at least one active, non-archived project.
+If only listed on archived projects, they become emeritus project maintainers and are no longer eligible to become org maintainers.

 Project maintainers do not need to be software developers.
 No explicit role is placed upon them and they can be anyone appropriate for the work being produced.
 For example, if a repository is for documentation it would be appropriate for maintainers to be editors.

 Changes to maintainers use the following: